 Workout shorts will be used more than you even know.
 Anytime you hit, practice, lift weights, and run, these shorts will be useful.
 Any type of athletic short will work but I absolutely love the dri fit shorts.
 They are made from the same material as the under shirts.
 They are comfortable and light weight.

-There are four companies that offer very nice workout shorts.
+There are several companies that make high quality, comfortable performance shorts.
 Some models may be a little longer or shorter, heavier or lighter duty but they are pretty similar.
-These are the workout shorts I like:
+Evoshield, Nike, Under Armour, New Balance, Mizuno, DeMarini, etc.

 4. Cold Weather Gear